jindalrohit/learning/README.md

-#### This repository is basically used for Front-end developer Interview Preparation
+#### This repository will be helpful to JavaScript Developer Interview Preparation